newrelic/nri-kubernetes/src/controlplane/client/authenticator/README.md

 ## Steps to generate new certificates

-Install `cfssl` and generate configuration files a follows:
+Install `cfssl` and generate configuration files as follows:

 **ca-config.json**: